 Coconut Milk Kefir

-Nova Scotia’s Original Coconut Milk Kefir is a plant-based, fermented food - high in active bacteria.
-Each serving contains over 8 billion CFU (colony forming units) of live bacteria.
+NovAlive Coconut Milk Kefir is a plant-based, fermented food - high in active bacteria.
+Each serving contains 16 billion CFU (colony forming units) of live bacteria which helps support your gut health and overall well being.

 Frequently Asked Questions